lcaballero/Sublime-StringTemplate/README.md

 # Sublime Antlr

-Adds colors to both `.stg` an `.st` files.
+Adds colors to both `.stg` and `.st` files.

-This syntax file highlighting is not sophisticated, and so there is a lot of room for improvement.
+My attempt here to syntax highlighting these files is not sophisticated, and so there is a lot of room for improvement.

 # License